andrew/ultimate-awesome/README.md

 - [awesome-arabic-nlp](https://github.com/Curated-Awesome-Lists/awesome-arabic-nlp) - Dive into the world of Arabic NLP with this extensive collection of resources, tools, datasets, and best practices tailored for the Arabic language.
 - [awesome-programming-movie](https://github.com/damaiyatri/awesome-programming-movie) - A collection of incredible programming films that can inspire you.
 - [Awesome-Palette-Choice](https://github.com/dogfuntom/Awesome-Palette-Choice) - Curated list of color palette semi-automatic and AI-powered generators, and other alternatives.
-- [awesome-system-calls](https://github.com/edigaryev/awesome-system-calls) - A categorized list of system calls used by popular Unix-like operating systems.
 - [awesome-labview](https://github.com/egeerardyn/awesome-labview) - Awesome LabVIEW.
 - [awesome-boilerplates](https://github.com/ellerbrock/awesome-boilerplates) - :kissing_cat: Collection with Awesome Boilerplates to get started quickly.
 - [awesome-french-channels](https://github.com/EpicKiwi/awesome-french-channels) - Curated list of awesome French web channels.